Where does our tendency to cooperate come from?

 Similarly, we have the ability to remember our past interactions with different people.
-If someone deceives us, we tend to remember this event vividly and vow never to trust that person again or demand an apology.
-Those who help us we put them in our good books.
+If someone deceives us, we tend to remember this event vividly.
+We vow never to trust that person again or demand an apology.
+Those who help us, we put them in our good books.

 Imagine what chaos would ensue if you were unable to keep track of those who’ve been non-cooperative toward you?
 They’d continue to take advantage of you causing you tremendous loss.

 Interestingly, we not only keep track of those who’re good or bad to us but also how much they’re good or bad to us.
 This is where reciprocal altruism kicks in.

 If a person does x amount of favour upon us, we feel obliged to return the favour in x amount.